marzwick/DemoSite/site/src/contributing.md

 A good bug report shouldn't leave others needing to chase you up for more information.
 Therefore, we ask you to investigate carefully, collect information and describe the issue in detail in your report.
 Please complete the following steps in advance to help us fix any potential bug as fast as possible.

-- Make sure that you are using the latest version.
+- Make sure that you are viewing the latest version.
 - Determine if your bug is really a bug and not an error on your side.
-- To see if other users have experienced (and potentially already solved) the same issue you are having, check if there is not already a bug report existing for your bug or error in the [bug tracker](https://github.com/TinyEarth/scientific-teaching-course/issues?q=label%3Abug).
+- To see if other users have experienced (and potentially already solved) the same issue you are having, check if there is not already a bug report existing for your bug or error in the [bug tracker](https://github.com/TinyEarth/DemoSite/issues?q=label%3Abug).
 - Collect information about the bug:
     - OS, Platform and Version (Windows, Linux, macOS, x86, ARM)
     - Can you reliably reproduce the issue?